Lance Bass: Marriage and family

 Bass began dating painter and actor Michael Turchin in January 2011 and they became engaged in September 2013.
 They married on December 20, 2014, at the Park Plaza Hotel in Los Angeles.
-Former NSYNC bandmates Joey Fatone, Chris Kirkpatrick and JC Chasez were in attendance; Justin Timberlake, who was then headlining his The 20/20 Experience World Tour, was not present.
+His former NSYNC bandmates (with the exception of Justin Timberlake, who was then headlining his The 20/20 Experience World Tour) were in attendance.
 The ceremonial event was filmed and televised in a special E! presentation: Lance Loves Michael: The Lance Bass Wedding that aired on February 5, 2015.
 Bass and Turchin were the first same-sex couple to exchange vows on cable television.
 After four years of marriage, the couple decided to extend their family and have a child with the help of a surrogate.
 In March 2020, Bass announced the couple had lost a baby via the surrogate having a miscarriage at eight weeks.
 It had been the couple's ninth surrogacy attempt.
 In June 2021, Bass announced they were expecting twins by early November.
 Their son and daughter were born in mid-October.